ibm-cloud-docs/vmwaresolutions/vcenter/vc_esg_config.md

 3. Click **Management > NAT** to open the **NAT** tab.
 4. Select the default SNAT rule in the table and click the green checkmark next to the table to enable the rule.

-For more information about NSX Edge NAT rules, see [Managing NAT rules](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/nsxt-dc/3-2/administration-guide/network-address-translation/configure-an-nsx-nat.html){: external}.
+For more information about NSX Edge NAT rules, see [Add an NSX NAT64](https://techdocs.broadcom.com/us/en/vmware-cis/nsx/vmware-nsx/4-2/administration-guide/network-address-translation/configure-an-nsx-nat64.html){: external}.

 ## Identifying customer subnets details for NSX-T
 {: #vc_nsx-t_esg_config-procedure-identify-customer-subnets-details}